Volunteer Programming Intern

 - Preferred experience working with diverse racial/socioeconomic populations and familiarity with NEAq programs

-- Proficiency with MS Word, Excel, and PowerPoint required, familiarity with Volgistics and Constant Contact preferred
+- Proficiency with MS Word, Excel, and PowerPoint, and GoogleDocs required, familiarity with Hands-On-Connect and Salesforce preferred

 The New England Aquarium’s mission is to protect the blue planet through hands-on programs, live animal and interactive exhibits, public lectures and forums, and research and conservation projects.